 Table of Contents

 The first step is to get an accurate diagnosis of this condition.
-(Learn More) The symptoms can start between ages 10 and 40, so some people will not know that they have this condition until later in life.
-(Learn More)
+The symptoms can start between ages 10 and 40, so some people will not know that they have this condition until later in life.

 Once there is an accurate diagnosis, people can talk to their doctors about the investigative treatment options.
-(Learn More) In some cases, traditional macular degeneration management options may also be discussed.
-(Learn More)
+In some cases, traditional macular degeneration management options may also be discussed.

 What Is Stargardt Disease?

-This disease affects both eyes.
-Gene ABCA4 is mostly responsible for this condition, and it is a recessive trait.
+Gene ABCA4 is a recessive trait.
 This means that children have a 25 percent chance of developing the disease if both parents have the ABCA4 gene mutation.

-While not common, ELOVL4 gene mutations may also cause this condition.
+ELOVL4 gene mutations also may cause this condition, although it is raare.
 Both the ELOVL4 and ABCA4 genes provide the information necessary for the creation of proteins that are present in the retina’s light-sensing cells.

-EVOVL4 helps with creating very long-chain fatty acids.
+EVOVL4 helps with creating long-chain fatty acids.
 It is mostly active in the retina, but also in the skin and brain.
-It is not known how these fatty acids function in the retina.
 However, when this gene is mutated, EVOVL4 protein clumps form.
 As they accumulate, this can interfere with the function of retinal cells, ultimately resulting in the death of these cells.

 What Is Macular Degeneration?